bluesky-social/indigo/cmd/tap/README.md

 - filtered output: by DID list, by collection, or full network mode
 - ordering guarantees: live events wait for historical backfill to complete
 - delivery modes: WebSocket with acks, fire-and-forget, or webhook
+- single Go binary
-- single golang binary, SQLite backend
+- SQLite or Postgres backend
-- designed for moderate scale (thousands of repos, 10k+ events/sec)
+- designed for moderate scale (millions of repos, 30k+ events/sec)

 This tool is useful for building applications that need to track specific accounts or collections without dealing with the complexity of repo verification and backfill orchestration.